 Manufactured homes have a long and interesting history.
-While their past is tied to mobile homes, many of the manufactured homes made today are almost indistinguishable from site built homes.
+While their past is tied to mobile homes, many of the manufactured homes made today are almost indistinguishable from site-built homes.
 With improvements in structure and manufactured home financing over the years, these homes are becoming more popular among people looking for quality, affordable housing.
 This article will discuss in more detail what a manufactured home is and what goes into the building and financing of manufactured homes.

 Manufactured Home’s Predecessor – The Mobile Home

 As mobile homes became increasingly popular, the U.S. Department of Housing and Urban Development stepped in to set standards.
-They created the “National Manufacturing Housing Construction and Safety Act of 1974,” and with this HUD code we saw the birth of manufactured homes.
+They created the “National Manufacturing Housing Construction and Safety Act of 1974,” and with this HUD code, we saw the birth of manufactured homes.

 What Is a Manufactured Home?

 The HUD code went into effect in 1976.
 Technically speaking, models made prior to this year are called mobile homes while models made in 1976 and beyond are called manufactured homes.
 However, this wasn’t just a name change.
-The HUD code set standards for construction, design and performance so manufactured homes truly are different from and superior to mobile homes.
+The HUD code set standards for construction, design, and performance so manufactured homes truly are different from and superior to mobile homes.

 The HUD code was meant to protect people buying a manufactured home, guaranteeing they have the same safe living conditions as a site-built home.
-That said, early manufactured homes were tainted by their mobile home past, and loans for manufactured homes were originally very difficult to obtain.
-Manufactured home financing at these early stages resembled mobile vehicle financing with terms that were shorter than 30 years and carried high interest rates, based on rapid depreciation.
+That said, early manufactured homes were tainted by their mobile home past and loans for manufactured homes were originally very difficult to obtain.
+Manufactured home financing at these early stages resembled mobile vehicle financing with terms that were shorter than 30 years and carried high interest rates based on its rapid depreciation.
 Today’s manufactured homes get more respect for the safe, well-constructed, beautiful structures they are.
 Buying a manufactured home today is much easier with many great loans for manufactured homes to choose from.

 HUD Code Requirements